 1. The International Hydrographic Organization (IHO) is the inter-governmental international organization whose principal aim is to ensure that all the world's oceans, seas and navigable waters are properly surveyed and charted, through the coordinated endeavours of national Hydrographic Offices that also contribute to the promulgation of Maritime Safety Information (MSI).
 The requirement to provide these services is set out in Regulation 9 of Chapter V of the International Convention for the Safety of Life at Sea (SOLAS) and is therefore an obligation placed on all contracting governments.
-Regulation 9 requires, among other things, that States: "... ensure that hydrographic surveying is carried out, as far as possible, adequate to the requirements of safe navigation".
+Regulation 9 requires, among other things that States: "... ensure that hydrographic surveying is carried out, as far as possible, adequate to the requirements of safe navigation".
 Regulation 4 of Chapter V places an obligation on Contracting Governments to ensure that appropriate navigational warnings are issued as part of the MSI services.
-The IHO has been hosted by the Government of Monaco since its creation in 1921 and its current membership stands at 93 Member States.
+The IHO has been hosted by the Government of Monaco since its creation in 1921 and its current membership stands at 94 Member States.

 2. The reference to "navigable waters" does not mean that the IHO is concerned only with safety of navigation.
 Although supporting safety of navigation is a major priority for all national Hydrographic Offices, their products and services, in some way or another, support all activities that take place on, in or under the sea.
-This has been highlighted in the five most recent themes for World Hydrography Day: "Our seas and waterways - yet to be fully charted and explored" in 2015, "Hydrography - the Key to well managed seas and waterways" in 2016, "Mapping our seas, oceans and waterways - more important than ever" in 2017, "Bathymetry - the Foundation for Sustainable Seas, Oceans and Waterways" in 2018 and "Hydrographic Information driving Marine Knowledge" in 2019.
+This has been highlighted in the five most recent themes for World Hydrography Day: "Hydrography - the Key to well managed seas and waterways" in 2016, "Mapping our seas, oceans and waterways - more important than ever" in 2017, "Bathymetry - the Foundation for Sustainable Seas, Oceans and Waterways" in 2018, "Hydrographic Information driving Marine Knowledge" in 2019 and "Hydrography - enabling autonomous technologies" in 2020.
 The IHO is one of the important actors underpinning the sustainable development of the oceans.

 3. Hydrography involves measuring the depth of the water (bathymetry), describing the physical features of the seafloor and fixing the position of all the navigational hazards that lie on the seafloor, such as wrecks and rocks.
 This is done mainly with specialized ships and boats operating echo sounders and sonars, but also using survey aircraft fitted with lasers.
 Useful information is increasingly being derived from satellite observations.
-Hydrography also involves measuring the tide and the currents.
+Hydrography also involves measuring the physical features of the water column such as tide and the currents.

 4. Hydrographic information is essential for the safe, efficient and sustainable conduct of every human activity that takes place in, on or under the sea.
-Without hydrography, no ship sails; without hydrography, no port is built; without hydrography; no offshore infrastructure is developed; without hydrography, no environmental plan is implemented; without hydrography, no shore is defended, no island protected; without hydrography, no search and rescue operation is attempted, without hydrography, no maritime boundary is delimited.
-Therefore, hydrography is inherent to the three dimensions of the sustainable development of the oceans, ensuring that the marine environment is respected and that no adverse economic or social impact is incurred.
+Without hydrography, no ship sails; without hydrography, no port is built; without hydrography; no offshore infrastructure is developed; without hydrography, no marine environmental plan is implemented; without hydrography, no shore is defended, no island protected; without hydrography, no search and rescue operation is attempted, without hydrography, no maritime boundary is delimited.
+Thus, hydrography is inherent to the three dimensions of the sustainable development of the oceans, ensuring that the marine environment is respected and that no adverse economic or social impact is incurred.

-5. The activities of the IHO in 2018-2019 which addressed specifically the implementation of resolution A/RES/73/124 concerned four areas: developing standards, guidance, products and services; building capacities; raising awareness on the role of hydrography; and contributing to the promotion of the marine dimension in global agendas.
+5. The activities of the IHO in 2020 which addressed specifically the implementation of resolution A/RES/75/239 concerned four areas: developing standards, guidance, products and services; building capacities; raising awareness on the role of hydrography; and contributing to the promotion of the marine dimension in global agendas.
+As in all domains, the work programme of the IHO was impacted by the constraints coursed from the global COVID pandemic.